John F. Kennedy Eternal Flame

-The John F. Kennedy Eternal Flame is a presidential memorial at the grave site of assassinated United States President John F. Kennedy, in Arlington National Cemetery in Virginia.
+The John F. Kennedy Eternal Flame is a presidential memorial at the grave site of United States president John F. Kennedy, in Arlington National Cemetery in Virginia.
 This permanent site replaced a temporary grave and eternal flame used at the time of Kennedy's state funeral on November 25, 1963, three days after his assassination.
 The site was designed by architect John Carl Warnecke, a longtime friend of Kennedy.
 The permanent John F. Kennedy Eternal Flame grave site was consecrated and opened to the public on March 15, 1967.

 Original grave site

 Kennedy was assassinated on November 22, 1963, in Dallas, Texas.
 Dignitaries from 92 countries attended his state funeral on November 25.